jenperson/wan2.1-fastapi-frontend/README.md

 # Image to Video Generation with Wan2.1

 This React application accompanies Wan2.1 Image to Video Generation served on Koyeb.
-[View the Image to Video Generation code](https://github.com/jenperson/wan2.1-fastapi)
+[View the Image to Video Generation code](https://github.com/jenperson/wan2.1-fastapi) Please see the [tutorial](https://github.com/jenperson/wan2.1-fastapi-tutorial/blob/main/tutorial.md) for complete instructions.

 ## Running the app locally